immy1996/immy1996.github.io/_posts/blog/2016-11-20-Flask-Sessions.markdown

     session['firstName'] = firstName
     session['lastName'] = lastName

-So in order to use session variables, you need to start a session like this:
+So in order to use session variables, you need to start a session like this in your server.py file:

     from flask import Flask, session
     import os